qubelk/LibraryAPI/README.md

 # LibraryAPI

-This repository is rewrite of my old repository rest api for library
+This repository is rewrite of my old repository rest api for library.
+This demonstrate of my code skills up.

 ## Differences description